 Where to Find Cherry Trees in New York City

 Perhaps the most famous of New York’s cherry blossom celebrations is the Sakura Matsuri Cherry Blossom Festival that takes place at the Brooklyn Botanic Garden each year.
 Intended to celebrate Japanese culture as well as the blossoms themselves, the event often includes live performances of traditional Japanese music and informational demonstrations of samurai sword fighting.
-While this year’s festival has been canceled due to Covid-related concerns, the trees will still be available for public viewing throughout the spring.
+The trees will also still be available for public viewing throughout the spring.
 Their website includes a tracker that monitors each specimen’s blossoming status from pre-bloom to post-peak bloom, which allows visitors to time their visits to witness as many blossoming trees as possible.

 There are cherry trees scattered throughout Central Park’s 843 acres of greenery, but the highest concentration of cherry blossoms can of course be found at Cherry Hill.
 Located near 72nd Street at the edge of the Lake, the hillside offers a stunning view of the Yoshino cherries clustered along the water.
 If you’re in the mood for a bit of a walk, you can then head down to the Reservoir and take a lap around the water to drink in the beautiful Yoshino and Kwanzan blossoms planted alongside the jogging path.